TsakBoolhak/ft_containers/README.md

 # ft_containers
 School project which objective is to reproduce some of C++ containers (vector, stack, map and set) and some other standard c++ stuff such as iterator_traits, reverse_iterators, enable_if, is_integral, equal, lexicographical_compare, std::pair and std::make_pair

-TO DO in my RBT class and/or in map :
+TO DO in my RBT class:

 ✔️iterator begin();